top of page

 What about safety and security?

 The Watershed build is designed with safety and security in mind.
 Access will be controlled and limited to residents and guests.
 The structure itself will be constructed of non-combustible materials, a fire alarm system is provided, emergency power is available in the event of a prolonged outage, and if necessary, water can be filtered from from rainwater harvesting.
-It is planned that there will be emergency supplies for residents in basement storage areas.
+We are building up a stock of emergency supplies for residents in basement storage areas.

 How is ownership legally structured?